How to Apply

-Note: The Graduate School provides scholarships for educational fees for a maximum of nine hours of graduate level courses (six hours in summer).
-These courses must be part of the student's degree program.
+Note: The Graduate School provides scholarships for educational fees for a maximum of nine hours of graduate level courses.
+These courses must be part of the student's degree program and the student must be in good academic standing.
 The Graduate Program Director may request that the Graduate Dean make an exception for programmatic reasons.

 Summer GA appointments for graduate students may be available.
 Summer appointments are normally limited to a maximum of two and one-half months.
 The monthly stipend is normally one-tenth of the previous academic year's stipend, though externally funded positions sometimes allow a monthly stipend rate of one-ninth of the academic-year stipend.
 Appointments are normally made as halftime (0.50 FTE).
 Students are expected to devote full time to their appointment and graduate program.
 Check with your department to determine whether your program requires you to be enrolled if you work as a GA in the summer.
-If you must be enrolled, the normal maximum course load is three credit hours while holding a halftime appointment.
 Students may be allowed to work more than 20 hours per week in the summer.